ayushmehra18/Image_Processing1/README.md

 # Image_Processing1

-1)Translate the given Lena image by (tx = 3.75, ty = 4.3) pixels.
+Translate the given Lena image by (tx = 3.75, ty = 4.3) pixels.
 Use bilinear interpolation during target-tosource mapping.
 Observation: -
 a) Actual image is smoother than the translated image.
 b) Translated image is showing little jaggedness due to bilinear interpolation.